redphx/better-xcloud/README.md

 - Icons by [Adam Design](https://www.iconfinder.com/iconsets/user-interface-outline-27)

 ## Disclaimers
-- Use as your own risk.
+- Use as it your own risk.
 - This project is not affiliated with Xbox in any way.
 All Xbox logos/icons/trademarks are copyright of their respective owners.